space-wizards/docs/src/en/general-proposals/robust-development.md

     Developers should be encouraged to publish their game on robust hub knowing that it will be seen by new players.
-Developers who then advertize their game outside of the hub will pull additional players.
+Developers who then advertize their game outside of the hub will pull in additional players.

     The Hub should not mask games by being named for another game in any location launcher, site, steam, etc..
-This is a Deviation form the RobustHub proposal.
+This is a Deviation from the RobustHub proposal.

 2. Effectively Moderated

-    The current strike rules are acceptable; however, the procedure in this [document](../community/space-wizards-hub-rules.md) should be more formal.
+    The current strike rules are acceptable.
+However, the procedure in this [document](../community/space-wizards-hub-rules.md) should be more formal.
 This may require sending server contact info when hosting.

 3. Safe Monetization

-    Guidelines for taking player monetization including recommended procedures.
+    Guidelines for taking player monetization should include recommended procedures.